 Founded in 2004, the company’s first venture was a production of William Kentridge’s 9 Films for Projection, sponsored by Standard Bank in South Africa and Bloomberg in New York, and The Magic Flute, sponsored by RandMerchant Bank.

-Mandla Sibeko leads the Artlogic team and is also the newly appointed Director of the FNB Joburg Art Fair.
+Mandla Sibeko leads the Artlogic team and is also the Director of the FNB Joburg Art Fair.
 Mandla’s interests have spun across several sectors including media, retail, property and SMME’S. His entrepreneurial pursuit include the ownership of the Pick 'n Pay Family Supermarket in Kliptown, Soweto.
 He also led the branding and signage programme of the FIFA 2010 World Cup through the company Icon South Africa, in partnership with a UK-based global stadium and City dressing company.
 His interest in media saw him Co-Creator the South African television drama “90 Plein Street.”.
 Mandla serves on several boards of NGOs.
 In 2010 he was honoured as young global Leader of the World Economic Forum.
 Mandla has also been honoured over the years with Awards for several of his entrepreneurial pursuits.

 Nicole joins Artlogic after six years in New York galleries and at various international fairs.
-Most recently she worked as Production Manager for the Independent fairs as part of the team that launched Independent Régence, Independent Brussels and Independent Projects as well as four editions of Independent New York.
+She worked as Production Manager for the Independent fairs as part of the team that launched Independent Régence, Independent Brussels and Independent Projects as well as four editions of Independent New York.
 Throughout this time she has worked with galleries and artists from around the world.
 She began her professional career at the fourth edition of Art Dubai, shadowing curator Laurie Ann Farrell and artist Kader Attia as they installed their Abraaj Capital Art Prize winning work History of a Myth: The Small Dome of the Rock (2010) and holds a Bachelor of Fine Arts degree from Savannah College of Art Design (SCAD).

 Tau Skosana began his career in art installation in 2007 and soon found himself working on high-profile art exhibitions such as Africa Remix, Dungamanzi, Space and, most recently, The rise and fall of apartheid.
 ‘I’ve worked with great and inspiring people, and as a result I’ve gained valuable experience and developed many skills,’ says Tau.
 As the next logical step, Tau founded the company 2tbean, which handles art installations, furniture and property refurbishing and logistics for a growing number of clients.

 Cobi holds Masters and undergraduate degrees in painting and animation from Michaelis School of Fine Art and Wits University.
 Before joining Artlogic to produce the FNB JoburgArtFair she worked and taught in the fields of software and visual art.
 In 2011 she received a PhD as a doctoral fellow at the Wits Institute for Social and Economic Research.
 She has since launched a partnership with Wiser and Artlogic to research "New and old forms of affluence in major African cities" and continues to do fieldwork research on "The work-life of small and medium sized businesses in South Africa".
+Cobi has been part of the FNB JoburgArtFair team for the past 11 years and now oversees all Artlogic operations and management.

 Now in its tenth year, the FNB JoburgArtFair offers the largest selection of contemporary African art to buy and view under one roof.
 It also features curated spaces for cutting-edge design, specially curated lounges and a top-quality talks program.More Info